All-on-4 Dental Implants: Cost, Procedure and Other Useful Information

 You’ll need to return to your dentist for regular checkups and maintenance.
 Check whether these visits are included in your treatment cost or whether you’ll have to pay for them separately.

-Where can I get All-on-4 dental implants in the UK?
+Where can I get All-on-4 dental implants?

 In some very rare cases, NHS patients may be eligible.
 For this to happen you would need to meet these conditions: